kylestetz/slang/README.md

 ### Goals of this project

-I have always wanted to write a programming language from scratch, but as someone who didn't study computer science I find it incredibly intimidating.
+I've always wanted to write a programming language from scratch, but as someone who didn't study computer science I find it incredibly intimidating.
 Discovering [Ohm.js](https://github.com/harc/ohm) changed my mind; its incredible editor and approachable JS API make it possible to experiment quickly with a lot of feedback.
-This project is my first pass at build a language and runtime environment from start to finish.
+This project is my first pass at building a language and runtime environment from start to finish.

-This is not meant to be a great or comprehensive language itself, but I do hope this project can serve as a roadmap if you'd like to build your own!
+This is not meant to be a great or comprehensive language, but I do hope this project can serve as a roadmap if you'd like to build your own!

 You'll notice a distinct lack of in-context error handling, inline docs, helpful UI, etc. Creating a great editor experience was not a goal of this project and it would take a lot of work to get there.
 I did my best to make it pleasant to use.